 Executive Leadership Fellow at Carlson School of Management, University of Minnesota

-This session is presented by Kevin Wilde, Executive Leadership Fellow at Carlson School of Management, University of Minnesota.
+Kevin Wilde is an Executive Leadership Fellow at Carlson School of Management, University of Minnesota.
 He has a 34 year corporate career in leadership & talent development at General Electric and General Mills.
 He was named CLO of the Year by Chief Learning Officer magazine and has received awards for his writing in the leadership and talent field.